Breaking News | Family, Supporters March In US Ahead Of Anniversary Of George Floyd Death

 “I will stand and be the voice for him,” she said.
 “I will stand and be the change for him.”

-Floyd’s death sparked protests against racial injustice across the United States and around the world.
+Floyd’s death sparked protests against racial injustice across the US and around the world.

 Veteran campaigner Reverend Al Sharpton told the crowd that Floyd’s killing was “one of the greatest disgraces in American history.”